There is a saying, “Choose Chinese food whenever you want to eat,” and you can understand why that quote exists with

 According to Chinese tradition, every ingredient in this salad will mean some good omen for the family.
 For example, lime sounds like “luck,” or pepper represents the wish for more money.
 But today, you can just add any fish and vegetables you like.

 Appetizers In North China Are No Less Luscious

 Compared to South China, people in the Northern regions prefer wheat foods like dumplings or buns over rice.
 Thus, their appetizers are mainly made of wheat flour, too.

 You can think of these dumplings as a relative of Japanese gyoza.
 The differences between these two appetizers reflect the continuous war between Chinese and Japanese cuisine.
 While gyoza is often pan-fried, Chinese chefs often make jiaozi by steaming.
-There’s also a fried jiaozi version called goutie.

 Jiaozi is usually filled with pork, veggies, and scallions.
 But you can change this food whose name begins with “J” to how you want.
 These dumplings are pretty bland by themselves, so they are served with a dipping sauce, including lots of seasonings.

 Though it’s also steamed buns, don’t mistake it with the “bao” dish.
 While the latter often includes sweet or savory fillings, mantou is served plainly.
 When presented as an appetizer, this dish is often deep-fried beforehand.

 Unlike other buns, mantou is enjoyed by many Chinese people as a stand-alone dessert since their dough already contains sugar and milk, making it lightly sweet.
 However, Chinese people will mainly enjoy it with condensed milk or thick dipping sauce.